hschhhwwwo0o/yamu/README.md

 #### Use cases

-A use case describes how to use an automated system.
-It determines what the user should enter, what should be output in response, and what actions should be performed to obtain the output information
+"A use case describes how to use an automated system.
+It determines what the user should enter, what should be output in response, and what actions should be performed to obtain the output information"

 <ins>_"Development of software requirements", Third Edition.
 Carl Vigers, Jay Beatty_</ins>